crm1219/Coast_Redwood_Fog_Detection/README.md

 ## Documentation

-Please see the file "Fog Classification System.docx" for reference on how to classify images.
+Please see the file Classification.md in the documentation folder for reference on how to classify images.